GiridharSundar/Alzheimer-Prediction-Model/README.md

-# Alzheimer-paitent
+# Alzheimer-patient

-This project predicts wheather a paitent is affected by alzheimer, and type of alzheimer.
+This project predicts wheather a patient is affected by alzheimer, and type of alzheimer.
 Alzheimer types:

 0 - NO MEMORY LOSS